JakobBergG/Dataproject_GBM/README.md

 **A visual scoring categorization of the recurrence type**, where the overlap between the recurring GTV at 'time3' is compared to the baseline GTV at 'time2'.
 The recurrence type falls into one of three categories:

 1. Local-only: The recurring GTV has any overlap with the baseline GTV
-2. Combined: Both local-only and non-local recurrence lesions are present
+2. Combined: Both local and non-local recurrence lesions are present
 3. Non-local: The recurring GTV has no overlap with the baseline GTV

 Each patient in our data has been visually scored by a clinical professional.
 The definition of the different categories when scored based on visual analysis from a clinical professional is slightly different from the above mentioned definitions.
 They are as follows: